 Large print orders of service are available along with large print hymn books.
 There is always someone available to help you through the service if you find it unfamiliar.

 Our service is very structured.
 There is no free prayer or deviation from the order of service – this creates a safe space for those who find unstructured environments difficult.

 Everything you need to participate in the service is provided as you arrive (order of service, weekly pew sheet & hymn book).
 There are no screens or projectors in use.

 It is perfectly normal for people to leave their seats at any time during the service if they need to ‘take a break’ or just move around to get the blood flowing.
 This is not unusual.
 There is a quiet space called ‘the link’ which is a useful quiet place to go if you find the main body of the church to be too much at any point.

-There is no compunction to go up to receive communion during the mass.
-If you remain seated nobody will judge or engage with you about it.
-If you are not able to go to the communion rail to receive, make yourself known to the welcomers when you arrive or the Church Wardens as they ask you to go up and they will inform the Priest who will then come to you in your pew.
+If you are unable to come to the communion rail to receive Jesus, please let the Church Wardens know when you arrive (or during communion) and they will arrange for the Priest to come to you in your seat.
 This happens regularly and is a normal part of the service.

 How long are the services?

 Parish Mass on a Sunday (10:30am) takes about an hour on average.
 The 8:30am Mass takes about 40 minutes.
 Morning Prayer during the week is about 15/20 minutes with Mass afterwards taking about 20 minutes.
 On Wednesday and Fridays Mass at 9:30am takes about 40 minutes.